AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

-# Get Started with Video Calling
+# Get Started with Video Call

 The Agora Video SDK enables you to develop rapidly to enhance your social, work, education, and IoT apps with real-time engagements.

-This page shows the minimum code you need to add video calling into your app by using the Agora Video SDK for Android.
+This page shows the minimum code you need to add video call into your app by using the Agora Video SDK for Android.

 ## Understand the tech

-The following figure shows the workflow to intergrate video calling into your app.
+The following figure shows the workflow to intergrate video call into your app.

 ![](images/video_calling_tech.png)

-To start video calling, you implement the following steps in your app:
+To start a video call, you implement the following steps in your app:

 **1. Retrieve a token**